 3. See "A Christmas Carol" at Argenta Community Theater.

 You know the story, you can quote some of its most famous lines, but there's something about seeing Charles Dickens' classic tale on stage that brings new life to the Christmas spirits — all three of them.
-Little Rock playwright Judy Goss has put her twist on the carol in this original adaptation for the ACT, complete with a few actual Christmas carols.
+Arkansas playwright Judy Goss has put her twist on the carol in this original adaptation for the annual ACT show, complete with a few actual Christmas carols.
 Learn all about it here.
+(If Scrooge isn't your thing, try "A Charlie Brown Christmas" at The Rep, "It’s a Wonderful Life - A Live Radio Play" at The Weekend Theater or "Who's Holiday" at The Studio Theatre.)

 4. Visit the tree at The Capital Hotel.